Religious music: Hymns

-Christian Music in the Modern Era
+Christian music in the modern era

 Tribal Chak child in Bangladesh is singing Christian children song in Bangla.

 Modern methods of publication have made hymnals much more accessible to the public today than previously.
 The practice of "lining out" the lyrics of hymns has therefore largely fallen away, although it continues to be practiced in some traditional churches.
 In the twentieth century, Christian music has developed to reflect the emergence of a diverse array of musical genres including rock, metal, pop, jazz, contemporary, rap, spiritual, country, blues, and gospel.
 The use of specific genres and styles of music in church services today varies across Christian denominations and according to the personal preference of pastors and church members.
 As of the late twentieth century, there has been a widespread preference in less traditional churches towards using contemporary music (particularly, "praise and worship" songs, which attempt to preserve the religious intent of hymns but use contemporary lyrics and a more modern musical sound instead) as well as gospel and spiritual music.

 Hindu music

 Hindu music is music created for or influenced by Hinduism.
-It includes Carnatic music, Indian classical music, Hindustani classical music, Kirtan, Bhajan and other musical genres.
+It includes Carnatic music, Indian classical music, Hindustani classical music, Kirtan, Bhajan, Pann and other musical genres.
 Raagas are a common form of Hindu music in classical India.
 Vedas are also in Hindu music.

 A bhajan is a Hindu devotional song, often of ancient origin.
 Bhajans are often simple songs in lyrical language expressing emotions of love for the Divine, whether for a single God and Goddess, or any number of divinities.
 Many bhajans feature several names and aspects of the chosen deity, especially in the case of Hindu sahasranamas, which list a divinity's 1008 names.
 Great importance is attributed to the singing of bhajans with Bhakti, i.e. loving devotion.
 "Rasanam Lakshanam Bhajanam" means the act by which we feel more closer to our inner self or God, is a bhajan.
 Acts which are done for the God is called bhajan.

 Generally all music dedicated to goddess Mother Kali is called 'Shyama Sangeet' in Bengali.
 Two famous singers of this Bengali Shyama Sangeet are Pannalal Bhattacharya and Dhananjay Bhattacharya.
 Pannalal Bhattacharya's elder brother Prafulla Bhattacharya and middle brother Dhananjay Bhattacharya were the first music teachers of saint artist Pannalal Bhattacharya.
 Dhananjay Bhattacharya stopped singing devotional songs after finding devotional spirit in his brother Pannalal.
 However, after the demise of Pannalal Bhattacharya, he contributed again in Bengali music with many devotional songs by his sweet, melodious voice.

 A raga or raag (IAST: rāga; also raaga or ragam; literally "coloring, tingeing, dyeing") is a melodic framework for improvisation akin to a melodic mode in Indian classical music.